Exploring the World of Potato Salads

 There are so many different kinds of potato salad out there.
-With a mayonnaise dressing, oil and vinegar dressing, different ingredients.
+With a vegan mayonnaise dressing, oil, and vinegar dressing, and different ingredients.
 I’ve actually seen conversations becoming heated over which is the best potato salad.

 My mom’s potato salad used to be my all-time favorite.
 As I found out as an adult, it was made with a store-bought potato salad sauce, pickle water, and some herbs and spices.
-We didn’t have it often (usually when we barbequed, which wasn’t very often) and since I was a kid, I used to think that making a good potato salad was somehow involved witchcraft.
+We didn’t have it often (usually when we barbequed, which wasn’t very often) and since I was a kid, I used to think that making a good potato salad somehow involved witchcraft.
 It always looked like a task that took forever.
-And it was best to make way ahead of time, so it had time to become really tasty.
+And it was best to make it way ahead of time, so it had time to become really tasty.

 When we had a barbeque last summer, I wanted to make a potato salad that was actually healthy, meaning low fat, and with minimally processed ingredients.
 I had an idea in mind for the dressing and it worked out great.